Skip to main content

 • Organizing an advocacy campaign related to a particular social justice issue or congressional bill

-The Center for Service and Community Engagement staff is also available to consult on a variety of ideas and potential community partners.
+The Center for Social Action staff is also available to consult on a variety of ideas and potential community partners.

 Service Fairs

-An easy way to learn about all the ways you can make a difference in the community both as a student and as an alum is to attend our Community Service and Year of Service Fairs.
+An easy way to learn about how you can make a difference in the community, both as a student and as an alum, is to attend our Community Service and Year of Service Fairs.
 You will be able to meet staff from dozens of groups to learn about their work and how to get involved.

-Held each fall, this event brings non-profit organizations from across the region to campus to advertise service opportunities to our students.
-Stay tuned for student registration information.
+Held each fall as part of Fall Welcome, this event brings 60+ non-profit organizations from across the region to campus to advertise service opportunities to our students.

 Year of Service Fair

-Held in the fall semester, representatives from 25 organizations that offer post-graduate service opportunities will be on campus to advertise their programs.
+In November, representatives from 25 organizations offering post-graduate service opportunities will be on campus to advertise their programs.
 SLU juniors and seniors are especially invited to explore the possibility of doing one or two years of service after graduation, whether here in St. Louis, around the country or across the world.
 Each year, nearly 75 members of the graduating class go on to participate in at least one year of service.

 Participating Service Organizations